-This condition could occur due to power supply disturbances caused by the external charging equipment or by the electrical power grid.
-In some cases, this condition can even result from turning on nearby electric devices that draw a lot of power.
+This may be due to power supply disturbances caused by the external charging equipment or by the electrical power grid.
+In some cases, this condition may be the result of using nearby electric devices that draw a lot of power.